vippsas/vipps-ecom-api/vipps-ecom-postman.md

 Import the collection by following the steps below:

-1. Click `Import` in the upper left corner.
+1. Click `Import` in the upper-left corner.
 2. Import the [vipps-ecom-api-postman-collection.json](https://raw.githubusercontent.com/vippsas/vipps-ecom-api/master/tools/vipps-ecom-api-postman-collection.json) file.

 ### Step 2: Import the Postman Environment

-1. Click `Import` in the upper left corner.
+1. Click `Import` in the upper-left corner.
 2. Import the [vipps-ecom-api-postman-environment.json](https://raw.githubusercontent.com/vippsas/vipps-ecom-api/master/tools/vipps-ecom-api-postman-environment.json) file.

 ### Step 3: Setup Postman Environment

-1. Click the "eye" icon in the top right corner.
+1. Click the down arrow, next to the "eye" icon in the top-right corner, and select the environment you have imported.
-2. In the dropdown window, click `Edit` in the top right corner.
+2. Click the "eye" icon and, in the dropdown window, click `Edit` in the top-right corner.
 3. Fill in the `Current Value` for the following fields to get started.
    - `client-id`
    - `client-secret`
    - `merchantSerialNumber`
    - `Ocp-Apim-Subscription-Key`
+   - `mobileNumber`
+   - `amount`, in øre

 ## Questions?